 - In the Child Ballad Willie's Lady, Willie's mother, a rank witch, cursed his wife to die in childbirth.

-- In The Caster Chronicles, in Lena's family, Caster girls are Claimed by Light or Dark on their sixteenth birthdays.
+- In The Caster Chronicles, in Lena's family, Casters are Claimed by Light or Dark on their sixteenth birthdays.
 They have no choice, unlike most other Casters.
 This is because Lena's ancestor tried to revive her dead lover.

 Live Action TV